dead-claudia/thallium/docs/api.md

 This returns the current Techtonic instance, for chaining.

-### t.do(func), t.block(func)
+### t.do(func)

 These run a function when the assertions are being run, and is guaranteed to report errors thrown as within that test.
-This is probably mostly useful for plugin authors dealing with inline tests, for simple setup and/or cleanup within those. `t.block()` is an ES3-compatible alias for `t.do()`.
+This is probably mostly useful for plugin authors dealing with inline tests, for simple setup and/or cleanup within those.
+Note that it isn't safe to call API methods within this, though.

 ```js
 t.test("test")